Foreword

 This Highways Asset Management Strategy has been drawn up by the Plymouth Highways Service and sets out how the Asset Management Policy will be delivered.
 It has been developed as part of the overall Highways Infrastructure Asset Management Plan (HIAMP).
 This Strategy sets out how the Council will best manage the Highway Network, taking into consideration customer needs, local priorities, asset condition and the best use of available resources balanced against risk of service failure and the likely future demand for services.
 It also ensures that both short and long term needs are appropriately considered, whilst delivering a minimum whole life cost approach to our Highway Assets.
 It is aligned to the Council’s corporate priorities and policies in the Plymouth Plan.

-In support of the Council Plan 2021-2025 and the Plymouth Plan 2014-2034, this Council recognises that an asset management approach to the maintenance of the highways network will aid the achievement of the Councils vision, as set out below:
+In support of the Council Plan 2021-2025 and the Plymouth Plan 2014-2034 (due for review in 2024), this Council recognises that an asset management approach to the maintenance of the highways network will aid the achievement of the Councils vision, as set out below:

 Council Priorities